 Over to you

 I hope that I have thought of any question that you might have about TZD medications.
-If I have left anything out, or you have any questions, please let us know in the comment section below.
+If I have left anything out, or you have any questions, please let us know in the comment section below and share the article with anyone who might find it useful.